javierlinero/gradient-optimized-joints/README.md

 pip install torch
 ```

-## Argsparser
-Allows for the initial parameters of a mesh that needs to be optimized, where shapes.py has been augmented with numerous versions of interlocking joints.
-Likewise, it will also default to single dovetail joint for all program files.

 ## Setting up X11 Server for WSL2 Users
 You can utilize any type of X server, but for the sake of making this simple the prereqs is installing ubuntu on wsl2 on a windows 11 computer.
 When launching VcXsrv (XLaunch) use the following settings: